ProtonMail/proton-bridge/release-notes/bridge_early.md

 ### New
 - Changed the default location of the database and storage files. **NOTE: Please delete the old cache location if necessary.**
-- Improved sending performance.
-- Optimised cache, IMAP database and storage placement.
+- Optimised cache, database and storage placement
-- Minor GUI improvements.
+- Improved email sending performance
-- Optimised unexpected event handling.
+- Improved unexpected event handling

 ### Fixed
-- Outlook does not show sent messages as drafts.
+- Outlook does not show sent messages as drafts
-- Improved 'Reply to' behaviour.
+- Improved 'Reply to' behaviour

 ## v3.0.10